peppage/knowledge/travel/japan.md

 ## Places/Food Spots we liked:
 ### Tokyo

-- Ginza Kazami https://goo.gl/maps/ABDEbUd1GH22 - Amazing ramen (probably our favorite in Tokyo).
+- [Ginza Kazami](https://goo.gl/maps/ABDEbUd1GH22) - Amazing ramen (probably our favorite in Tokyo).
 It's only got about 8 seats but you wait in a line which only took us about 30min around 6pm.
-- Tonkatsu Suzuki https://goo.gl/maps/7vTeYqkYqk72 - awesome pork tonkatsu.
+- [Tonkatsu Suzuki](https://goo.gl/maps/7vTeYqkYqk72) - awesome pork tonkatsu.
 It's located inside Tokyo Station (Google Maps is pretty good with Tokyo Station too, tells you the floors and everything).
-- Rokurnisha https://goo.gl/maps/eRpVFcUKbYJ2 - dipping ramen!
+- [Rokurnisha](https://goo.gl/maps/eRpVFcUKbYJ2) - dipping ramen!
 Also located in Tokyo Station.
-- Asakusa Kagetudo https://goo.gl/maps/fDsGnDbjPL82 -  if you go to Senso-ji temple, definitely get a melon pan from here after.
+- [Asakusa Kagetudo](https://goo.gl/maps/fDsGnDbjPL82) -  if you go to Senso-ji temple, definitely get a melon pan from here after.
-- Rikugien Gardens https://goo.gl/maps/x7YNy2Tm8Uw - This was a nice little japanese garden.
+- [Rikugien Gardens](https://goo.gl/maps/x7YNy2Tm8Uw) - This was a nice little japanese garden.
 I think all gardens have a small fee to enter (100-300 yen) but they are well maintained and nice to walk through on a good day.
 This was small so we were able to check out the whole thing in a short amount of time (apparently it's best in the Spring).
-- Soba https://goo.gl/maps/T8CcNQ1vMcx - the name is in kanji but it's super cheap and delicious for lunch.
+- [Soba](https://goo.gl/maps/T8CcNQ1vMcx) - the name is in kanji but it's super cheap and delicious for lunch.
 There were only locals eating there when we went.
 - PIZZA - yes we did find amazing pizza in Japan.
 Both of these places are worth a stop.
-  - Pizza Studio Tamaki https://goo.gl/maps/guka32B4W3J2 they do all kinds of pies, wide selection.
+  - [Pizza Studio Tamaki](https://goo.gl/maps/guka32B4W3J2) they do all kinds of pies, wide selection.
-  - SAVOY https://goo.gl/maps/9Trtaw8Na2v they only make 2 pies - marinara (no cheese) or margarita. it's still delicious even with the lack of choices!
+  - [SAVOY](https://goo.gl/maps/9Trtaw8Na2v) they only make 2 pies - marinara (no cheese) or margarita. it's still delicious even with the lack of choices!
+- [Tonkatsu Tonki](https://goo.gl/maps/KZJjnkYN5w5CVgX47) - This is a great experience, sitting downstairs at a long counter feels Japanese.
+You have to sit at the bar.
+It was yummy but I'm not sure if it wins against Tonkatsu Suzuki.
+If in the area check it out, if there's a wait it's short.
+- [Udon Shin](https://maps.app.goo.gl/gEKKPqRkDjsYCfXD8) - You only need to take one look at the photos to see how delicious the noodles look.
+Udon carbonara is amazing!

 ### Kyoto